Austin Film Festival will be October 24 - 31, 2024!

+3. Once an entry payment has been received we cannot provide a refund.
+If a payment is disputed by an entrant for any reason, the entrant may be subject to any transaction fees or similar amounts incurred by AFF in connection with the dispute.

 4. You MUST include your physical address AND phone number in your entry form or in your cover letter.
-Please do not submit a film without giving us your address, which we need for our records.
+Please do not submit a film without giving us your address, which we need for our records and contact purposes.